Brett-Tanner/Journal/May_23.md

   - [] SM can only log in from their school's IP address **requires IP list**
   - [] Run Brakeman and check what it finds

+- SM Suggestions

+  - [] Snacks
+    - This is auto-applied to every child who is attending an afternoon and it's not their regular day
+    - Since they can't apply for afternoons on their regular days, it's safe to add the option to every afternoon slot they register for
+    - Leroy says its fine to just show them all in the summary, but let's try to do it for individual days as well if possible

 - Styling

   - []